The Sabre Business Central Training Pricing Explained

 What we determined was that the number of full users who will go live is a great predictor of whether a Business Central training and implementation project will take longer and need more hours of project management or support.

 Small projects with just a few ultimate users almost always have the entire user base involved in the project.
 Say there are only 7 staff who will use Business Central in a company.
-Usually all of them (or almost) are involved in the project right from the start.
-They go live a bit faster, and require a fewer meetings and coaching as time goes on.
+Usually, all of them (or almost) are involved in the project right from the start.
+They go live a bit faster and require fewer meetings and coaching as time goes on.

 Of course that will expand the project effort as time passes.
 The monthly amount adds into the project enough to handle this.